usadellab/prot-scriber/README.md

             flag is given, queries for which there are sequence similarity search (Blast) results but that are NOT member of a sequence family will receive an annotation (human readable description) in the output file, too.
 Default value of this setting is 'OFF' (false).

+    -b, --blacklist-regexs <blacklist-regexs>
+            A file with regular expressions (Rust syntax), one per line.
+Any match to any of these regular expressions causes sequence similarity search result descriptions ('stitle' in Blast terminology) to be discarded from the prot-scriber annotation process.
+If multiple --seq-sim-table (-s) args are provided make sure the --blacklist-regexs (-b) args appear in the correct order, e.g. the first -b arg will be used for the first -s arg, the second -b will be used for the second -s and so on.
+Set to 'default' to use the hard coded default.
+Note that this is an expert option.

+    -c, --capture-replace-pairs <capture-replace-pairs>
+            A file with pairs of lines.
+Within each pair the first line is a regular expressions (Rust syntax) defining one or more capture groups.
+The second line of a pair is the string used to replace the match in the regular expression with.
+This means the second line contains the capture groups (Rust syntax).
+These pairs are used to further filter the sequence similarity search result descriptions ('stitle' in Blast terminology).
+In contrast to the --filter-regex (-l) matches are not deleted, but replaced with the second line of the pair.
+Filtering is used to process descriptions ('stitle' in Blast terminology) and prepare the descriptions for the prot-scriber annotation process.
+If multiple --seq-sim-table (-s) args are provided make sure the --capture-replace-pairs (-c) args appear in the correct order, e.g. the first -c arg will be used for the first -s arg, the second -c will be used for the second -s and so on.
+Set to 'default' to use the hard coded default.
+Note that this is an expert option.

     -e, --header <header>
             Header of the --seq-sim-table (-s) arg.
 Separated by space (' ') the names of the